Primary photons, boson star and phase transition: Introduction

 The critical phenomena if occurred may be considered through the quantum PT with the Bose-Einstein condensation (BEC) of the scalar field.
 In this case, the condensation takes place in a single zero mode that suggests the breaking of conformal symmetry.
-The $SU(3)$ gauge theory studied on the lattice with $N_{f} = 8$ Dirac fermions in fundamental representation show an evidence of a light scalar singlet [7].
-The latter might be a dilaton in the effective field theory [8-10] well before the recent activities in which the dilaton, a pseudo-Goldstone boson of the spontaneous breaking of conformal symmetry, provide, in particular, a portal between the dark matter and the visible sector of matter [11-13].
+The $SU(3)$ gauge theory studied on the lattice with $N_{f} = 8$ Dirac fermions in fundamental representation show an evidence of a light scalar singlet [8].
+The latter might be a dilaton in the effective field theory [9-11] well before the recent activities in which the dilaton, a pseudo-Goldstone boson of the spontaneous breaking of conformal symmetry, provide, in particular, a portal between the DM and the visible sector of matter [12-14].
 The dynamics and the properties of the dilatons (and their decays) at the temperature and the chemical potential around their critical values may be the keys to understanding the evolution of the Universe.
-One can imply the existence of the Goldstone-like modes: the scale symmetry is broken explicitly resulting with an appearance of the dilaton in the spectrum, accompanying by $\pi$-mesons as a consequence of the chiral symmetry breaking.

-It is well-known that the quantum effects, e.g. the gluon fluctuations, break the conformal (scale) invariance.
-There is the anomaly in the trace $\theta_{\mu}^{\mu}$ of the energy-momentum tensor $\theta_{\mu\nu}$, $\theta ^{\mu}_{\mu} = \partial_{\mu} S^{\mu} \neq 0$, where the dilatation current $S^{\mu} = \theta ^{\mu\nu} x_{\nu}$ does not conserved with respect to the scale transformations of the coordinates $x_{\mu}\rightarrow \omega x_{\mu}$ ($\omega$ is an arbitrary constant).
-If the explicit breaking scale symmetry does not play the dominant role, the spontaneous breaking of chiral symmetry may imply the spontaneous breaking of the approximate scale symmetry.
-The dilaton appeared as a pseudo-Goldstone boson is associated with the chiral condensate occurred in the region where the gauge coupling constants are slowly running and an effective fermion coupling constant has reached the critical value [9].
+The existence of the strong interactions at finite temperature is a very good example for the theory that possesses the conformal invariance at the classical level because there are no dimensional parameters associated with the classical formulation of the theory.
+The quantum effects, e.g. the gluon fluctuations, break the conformal (scale) invariance.
+This assumes that all the processes are governed by the conformal anomaly (CA) resulting from the running coupling constant $\alpha_{s}$.
+The theory becomes conformal in the infra-red (IR) with the non-trivial solution for $\alpha_{s}$ as the ratio between two first coefficients of the $\beta$-function, $\alpha_{s}^{\star} \sim - b_{0}/b_{1}$ (the IR fixed point (IRFP) or the Banks-Zaks [15] conformal point), in the perturbative domain if $b_{0} = (11 N_{c}- 2 N_{f})/3$ is small ($N_{c}$ and $N_{f}$ are the numbers of colours and the flavours, respectively).